jbwillmann/MorseCode/README.md

 # MorseCode
-MatLab program to train Morse Code Users
+MatLab program to train Morse Code Users.
+See the file MorseHelp/MorseHelp.html for all the details.